Group 2A. - Personality Type A.

 b.
 Surround the volunteers and starve them out.

 c.
-Do an assessment to see if the smaller force poses any strategic danger.
+Assess to see if the smaller force poses any strategic danger.

 d.
 Leave because the smaller force has the advantage of the higher ground.